NoahRobit72/NoahRobit72/README.md

 I'm an incoming Software Developer Intern @ the Nia Lab.

 I am currently working building a company that will revolutionize the relationships that students have with research labs.
+The company is called ResearchRatings.com and can be found here at: [ResearchRatings.com](https://storied-syrniki-9241c1.netlify.app/)

 I am passionate about building software applications.
 In my free time, I build projects with web deveopment and microcontrollers.